Chuck McGill: Season 5

 Chuck does not appear, but his life and death continue to affect Jimmy, Howard, and Kim.
-Jimmy has fully embraced the Saul Goodman alias he used while selling prepaid phones, telling Kim that continuing to use it gives him an instant client base for a criminal law practice.
-When Kim tries to talk him out of practicing law as Saul, Jimmy indicates that it is necessary if he is to escape the shadow left by Chuck's professional legacy.
+Jimmy has fully embraced the Saul Goodman alias he used while selling prepaid phones, telling Kim that it gives him an instant client base for a criminal law practice.
+When Kim tries to talk him out of practicing law as Saul, Jimmy indicates that it is necessary if he is to escape the shadow of Chuck's professional legacy.
 Chuck becomes Kim's posthumous brother-in-law when she marries Jimmy, a tactic that enables Jimmy to tell Kim the truth about his work as Saul by attaching spousal privilege to their conversations.

 Howard proposes hiring Jimmy at HHM, assuring him that the feud was between Jimmy and Chuck, not the firm.
 Jimmy is unsettled by the reminder of his past and refuses Howard's offer.
 Jimmy is so unnerved that he irritates Howard by using bowling balls to vandalize his car and prostitutes to disrupt his business lunch with Clifford Main.
 When Howard confronts Jimmy and rescinds his offer, Jimmy responds by lambasting Howard for causing Chuck's death and angrily tells him that as Saul Goodman, he has grown too big for the constraints of a job at HHM.

 When Howard sees Kim at the courthouse, she tells him she quit Schweikart and Cokely and her work for Mesa Verde so that she can concentrate on pro bono criminal defense cases.
 Howard assumes Jimmy is behind this decision and tells Kim about Jimmy's recent harassment campaign against him.
 Kim laughs at Howard, says she is insulted by the idea that she cannot decide for herself, and tells him she knows Jimmy better than he does.
 Howard tells Kim that Chuck knew Jimmy better than anyone else.